On the Necessity and Sufficiency of the Zames-Falb Multipliers for Bounded Operators: Introduction

 It is well known~\cite{zames1967stability} that the robust feedback stability of an LTI system $G$ to static monotone nonlinearities $\Delta$'s with a slope restriction $b$ can be ensured by the existence of an appropriate Zames-Falb multiplier $M(j\omega)$ satisfying

-In \cite{carrasco2016zames,wang2017phase}, it is conjectured that if there is no appropriate Zames-Falb multiplier, then the feedback system is not robustly stable.
-This conjecture remains unsolved, i.e. it remains unclear whether condition \eqref{eq:intro} is necessary for the robust feedback stability over the class of static monotone $\Delta$'s.
-The purpose of this work is to investigate both the necessity and sufficiency of the Zames-Falb multipliers over different classes of $\Delta$'s, with the goal of enhancing our understanding of the conservatism of the Zames-Falb multipliers in the robust stability analysis of the feedback system in Figure \ref{fig:1}.
+In \cite{carrasco2016zames,wang2017phase}, it is conjectured by Carrasco that if there is no appropriate Zames-Falb multiplier, then the feedback system is not robustly stable.
+The Carrasco's conjecture remains unsolved, i.e. it is unclear whether condition \eqref{eq:intro} is necessary for the robust feedback stability over the class of static monotone $\Delta$'s.
+Partial discrete-time results on the conjecture can be found in~\cite{SeiCar21,ZCH20}.
+The purpose of this work is to investigate both the necessity and sufficiency of the Zames-Falb multipliers in the continuous time over different uncertainty classes of $\Delta$'s, with the goal of enhancing our understanding of the conservatism of the Zames-Falb multipliers in the robust stability analysis of the feedback system in Figure \ref{fig:1}.
 The necessity of various robust stability conditions has been studied in control over the years, since the pioneering work on that of the small-gain theorem for LTI systems~\cite{Doy84,ZDG96}.
 Related converse results for IQCs can be found in~\cite{KhoSch18,KhoKao21}.